millejoh/emacs-ipython-notebook/README.rst

 Features
 ========

-Emacs IPython Notebook (EIN) provides fully featured IPython Notebook client and integrated REPL (like SLIME_).
+Emacs IPython Notebook (EIN) provides a IPython Notebook client and integrated REPL (like SLIME_) in Emacs.
 While EIN makes notebook editing very powerful by allowing you to use any Emacs features, it also expose IPython features such as code evaluation, object inspection and code completion to the Emacs side.
 These features can